kodi-community-addons/script.module.simplecache/README.md

     my_objects = mymethod()

     #write results in cache
-    simplecache.set( "MyChunkOfData", my_objects, expiration=datetime.timedelta(hours=12))
+    simplecache.set( "MyAddon.MyChunkOfData", my_objects, expiration=datetime.timedelta(hours=12))
 ```

-The above example will check the cache for the key "MyChunkOfData".
+The above example will check the cache for the key "MyAddon.MyChunkOfData".
 If there is any data (and the cache is not expired) it will be returned as the original object.

 If the cache is empty, you perform the usual stuff to get the data and save that to the cache